Nora Creina, South Australia

 Nora Creina is a locality in the Australian state of South Australia located on the state’s south-east coast overlooking the Southern Ocean.
 It is about 99 km to the north-west of the city of Mount Gambier and about 290 km south-east of the state capital of Adelaide.

 Nora Creina was originally the name given to a shack site.
 Its boundaries were established in 1997 and 1999 respectively for the portions within the Wattle Range Council and the District Council of Robe and include both the Nora Creina Shack Site and Little Dip Shack Area.
-The locality was given “the long established name” which is presumably derived from Nora Creina Bay which is located within the locality and which was named after Nora Creina Bacon, the daughter of Major General Anthony Bacon and Charlotte Bacon and the wife of Charles Burney Young who was ‘an early settler in the area.’
+The locality was given “the long established name” which is presumably derived from Nora Creina Bay which is located within the locality and which was named after Nora Creina Bacon, the daughter of Major General Anthony Bacon and Lady Charlotte Bacon and the wife of Charles Burney Young who was ‘an early settler in the area.’

 Nora Creina occupies land along the coastline between the southern shore of Lake Robe in the north and in part by Lake George Road in the south.
 It is bounded to the east in the north by Lake Eliza and in south by the Southern Ports Highway in the south.
 It includes the full extent of Lake St Clair.